fliiiix/omniauth-soup/Readme.md

 ## Contributing

 If you have a problem just open a issue.
+Or fix it yourself.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)